tayler6000/pyVoIP/docs/RTP.rst

     The *inIP* argument is used to receive incoming RTP message.

-    The *inPort* argument is the port RTPClient will bind to to receive incoming RTP messages.
+    The *inPort* argument is the port RTPClient will bind to, to receive incoming RTP packets.

-    The *outIP* argument is used to transmit RTP messages.
+    The *outIP* argument is used to transmit RTP packets.

-    The *outPort* argument is used to transmit RTP messages.
+    The *outPort* argument is used to transmit RTP packets.

     The *sendrecv* argument describes how the RTPClient should act.
 Please reference `TransmitType<enums>` for more details.